 As time goes by

-When the ball drops on New Year’s Eve, time will be on our collective mind.
+When the ball drops on Dec.
+31, time will be on our collective mind.

 In fact, astronomers invented time, or at least our way of measuring its passage.
 Time and astronomy are thus inextricably intertwined, much to the detriment of time, I am sorry to say.
-A single orbit of the Earth around the sun, for example, determines the year, about 365.25 days.
+The year, for example, is determined by a single orbit of the Earth around the sun, about 365.25 days.

 The “moonth, ” or “month” as you Earthlings call it, was originally measured by the orbit of the moon around the Earth.
 A set of lunar phases, the ancient way of determining a month, takes about 29.5305882 days.
 The trouble comes because 29.5305882 days doesn’t divide evenly into the 365.25-day year.
 We simply can’t have months of equal days.
 Also, what do we do with that pesky .25 of a day when we measure out the year on a calendar?